 The Scoop: On select days throughout the summer, Portland public pools open their waters to free open swim times so you can visit and do some splashing for free with the entire family.
 The website can help you find the pool closest to your house — about half are indoor and half are outdoor.

 Sherwood Robin Hood Festival

-How cool is this?
-An entire weekend festival based around the original Robin Hood – there is a parade, archery contests, castle building competitions, a knighting ceremony and much more.
-Fun for the entire family and best of all, it’s free.
+The Scoop: How cool is an entire weekend festival based around the original Robin Hood?
+There’s a parade, archery contests, castle building competitions, a knighting ceremony and tons more to do at this weekend-long festival.

-Where: NE Fremont from NE 42nd – NE 52nd, Portland
+Where: NE Fremont from NE 42nd – NE 50th streets

-A 5k run, kiddo parade, vendors, bouncy house and crafts await at this all day family-friendly festival in NE.
-Worth marking the calendar and making the trip!
+The Scoop: A 5K run, kiddo parade, vendors, bouncy house and crafts await at this all day festival in northeast.

 Hawthorne Street Fair

 Where: SE Hawthorne from 12th – 51st. avenues

 The Scoop: Portland’s longest running street fair offers up crafts and games, as well as tons of restaurants and live music.
 The Kids at Heart area, off 35th Ave., will feature a kids’ performers stage, along with crafts, games and other activities for the little ones.

 When: Free on the first Friday of each month from 4-8 p.m.